HoudiniGraphql/houdini/README.md

 <script lang="ts">
     import { fragment, graphql } from 'houdini'

-    // the reference we will get passed from our parent as a prop export let user
+    // the reference we will get passed as a prop export let user

     const data = fragment(graphql`